ravanspell/verifijs/README.md

 ### Customizing The Error Messages

-You can define your own error messages instead of existing messages. pass the message object into check method just like above.here you have tow options
+You can define your own error messages instead of existing messages. pass the message object into check method just like above.here you have two options

 1. Apply some message effect to all criteria